cloudytuts/website/content/en/tutorials/kubernetes/running-python-flask-in-kubernetes.md

 demoapp:1.0.0
 ```

 The `docker run` command above uses the `-e` flag to set environment variables.
-For non-sensitive information this is acceptable, but notice that we are also enteirng our database password in clear text.
+For non-sensitive information this is acceptable, but notice that we are also entering our database password in clear text.
 Unfortunately, this is a limitation of vanilla Docker.
 Docker Compose and Kubernetes both have a way of better handling sensitive information, which will be discussed later.

 To verify the container launched successfully and your Flask application is accepting connections, use the `docker ps` command.
 The command will output a list of all running containers.